aasmul1/Informatikk-Prosjektarbeid/notes/ui/README.md

  ### **Test classes for UI**

- We have written a testclasses for all controllers.
+ We have written a test classes for all controllers.

  ### Test classes